ajsalkt3399/hexnode_clone/README.md

 # Hexnode Clone

-This repository contains the Hexnode Clone project.
+This repository contains the Hexnode Clone project, built with **React.js** for the front-end framework and **Tailwind CSS** for styling.
 Follow the steps below to get started.

 ## Steps to Follow